-- 9.16 The amount of proposed development in Halesworth provides an opportunity for cycling and walking to be considered as part of the planning process and ESC has invested Community Infrastructure Levy funding into new routes in the northeast of the town. - 9.17 However, new national guidance on the creation of effective and safe cycle routes represents a significant challenge for medieval market towns such as Halesworth with their narrow roads. - 9.18 Cycling and walking are also important aspects of the tourism offer and therefore for the economic development that the town can offer. - 9.19 Figure 9.2 below illustrates the set of routes that presently exist for cycling and walking.
+- 9.16 The amount of proposed development in Halesworth provides an opportunity for cycling and walking to be considered as part of the planning process and ESC has invested Community Infrastructure Levy funding into new routes in the northeast of the town. - 9.17 However, new national guidance on the creation of effective and safe cycle routes represents a significant challenge for medieval market towns such as Halesworth with their narrow roads. - 9.18 Cycling and walking are also important aspects of the tourism offer and therefore for the economic development that the town can offer. - 9.19 Figure 9.2 below illustrates the set of routes that presently exist for cycling and walking. - 9.20 Two 'expert' groups were brought together by the NPSG.
+One made up of cyclists, included both recreational cyclists and those who use it as a main means of transport, and a walkers group made up of representatives from a number of local walking groups.
+Using the existing footpath maps, Public Rights of Way, the Halesworth Town Plan and the Waveney Cycling Strategy20 as guides, the following principles were used to make detailed proposals for how routes can be improved to bring a range of benefits to residents and visitors: - Provide genuine alternatives to the private car as a means of accessing the town centre, local schools and other community facilities; - Provide health benefits through increased walking and cycling; - Facilitate less congestion at busy times by encouraging children to walk to and from school and people to walk to the shops rather than 'jumping in the car' for a short journey; - Respond to the challenges of climate change; - Provide a safer environment for the community of Halesworth, including for vulnerable users. - 9.21 This is supported by Waveney Local Plan Policy WLP8.21 which requires development to be close to and provide safe pedestrian and cycle access.
+It encourages the enhancement of existing pedestrian routes and the public rights of way network and also to deliver the identified schemes in the Waveney Cycling Strategy.

-19 These can be viewed on this map of East Suffolk: https://eastsuffolk.maps.arcgis.com/apps/webappviewer/index.html?id=810e5f8977e144509f13120a00a341d6
+19 These can be viewed on this map of East Suffolk: